-Note: the fix for this issue was addressed in Windows 2008 SP2 and Windows Vista SP2.
+Note: Windows Server 2008 (pre R2) will no longer be supported after 31 March 2018.
+The fix for the issue in this article was addressed in Windows 2008 SP2 and Windows Vista SP2.

 Q I am running Windows Server 2008 (pre-SP2) and have seen an issue where the wrong user is charged.
 This also correlates with the wrong user being listed in the Windows print queue.
 What’s going on?